rhacp/task_microservice/readme.md

 ##### Run Docker Compose File

-Once the image is created, you can run the microservice in a Docker stack called "task-standalone" by using the following command:<br>
+Once the image is created, ensure you are in the project's root directory.
+You can then run the microservice in a Docker stack called "task-standalone" by using the following command:<br>
 `docker-compose up -d`

 ---